aswanthsanthosh/FatMug_Vendor_Project/README.md

 # FatMug_Vendor_Project

-In this Project I have used SQlite as the Database and a Base database file has been pushed with the Code which I was used for Testind virtual environment myvenv has been added and all needed dependencies is added in that environment API End Point used in this Projects are :-
+In this Project I have used SQlite as the Database and a Base database file has been pushed with the Code which I was used for Testing virtual environment myvenv has been added and all needed dependencies is added in that environment API End Point used in this Projects are :-
  -  /api/vendors/ - for vendor POST and GET